RoanBrand/MQTT-Siemens-S7-300/README.md

 - The inability to make blocking calls in SCL.
 - No dynamically allocated memory.

-The reason for this is a PLC is a real-time system.
-One consequence is that entire program code from the first to last line *must* complete in a certain amount of time.
+One reason for this is a PLC is a real-time system.
+A consequence is that the entire program code, from the first to last line, *must* complete in a certain amount of time.
 (Typically <10ms)
 The workaround I make is using a FB with a state machine that can wait for a procedure to finish before moving on.

 After working with SCL for a while it feels that the language is primitive in many ways in comparison with most PC languages.